-Without thinking twice about their own lives, these five men rushed into the flames to save more than 20 trapped residents of Lake Homes society in Powai on Saturday night; unfortunately, they could not make it out alive
+Without thinking twice about their own lives, these 5 men rushed into the flames to save more than 20 trapped residents of Lake Homes society in Powai; unfortunately, they could not make it out alive

 While the city’s apathy is well known and reports abound of bystanders merely looking on and refusing to help people in cases of accidents or assaults, every once in a while some Mumbaikars display a rare form of courage and selflessness that rekindles one’s faith in humanity.